 There’s no doubt that Grand Rapids is known for its award-winning craft beer.

-While many cities across the United States have burgeoning beer scenes, Grand Rapids has been voted “Beer City, USA” twice and been named Best Beer Town by USA Today.
+While many cities across the United States have burgeoning beer scenes, Grand Rapids has been voted “Beer City, USA” and in 2019 was named one of the 15 best beer cities in the world by CNN.

-What helps Grand Rapids stand out is a diverse selection of some very excellent brews, which the city celebrates during Beer Month GR, which takes place February 15 - March 15.
+What helps Grand Rapids stand out is a diverse selection of some very excellent brews, which the city celebrates during Beer Month GR, taking place February 15 - March 15.

 Photo Credit: Cedar Spring Brewing Company